WilmH/WLL/README.md

 Any ANSI color escape code can be used, depending on terminal support.
 For more info on ANSI color codes, see this [page](https://en.wikipedia.org/wiki/ANSI_escape_code#Colors).

+## Todo
+- Refine the process of customizing and adding levels.